USS Chicago (1885): Pre-World War I

 From 3 December 1903 – 15 August 1904, Chicago was out of commission at Boston undergoing repairs.
 After operating along the northeast coast, the cruiser departed Newport News on 17 November for Valparaíso, Chile, arriving on 28 December.
 There, on 1 January 1905, she relieved the armored cruiser New York as flagship of the Pacific Squadron and for three years operated off the west coasts of North and South America, in the Caribbean, and to Hawaii.
 In 1906, she played a key role in the evacuation of San Francisco during the 1906 San Francisco earthquake.
 Arriving from San Diego at 6pm on 19 April, Chicagos radio allowed the city's leadership to communicate with the outside world, as telephone and telegraph lines were down.
 A group of two officers and sixteen enlisted men from Chicago supervised waterborne evacuation efforts.
 The removal of 20,000 refugees to Tiburon in Marin County by this ship and numerous other vessels is said to be unparalleled and unsurpassed until the 1940 evacuation of Dunkirk.

 On 8 January 1908, Chicago departed San Diego for the east coast and in May joined the Naval Academy Practice Squadron for the summer cruise along the northeast coast until 27 August, when she went into reserve.
 Chicago was recommissioned the next summer (14 May – 28 August 1909) to operate with the Practice Squadron along the east coast, then returned to Annapolis.
 On 4 January 1910, she left the Academy for Boston, arriving on 23 January.
-She then served "in commission in reserve" with the Massachusetts Naval Militia until 12 April 1916, and with the Pennsylvania Naval Militia from 26 April 1916 – April 1917.
+She then served "in commission in reserve" with the Massachusetts Naval Militia until 12 April 1916, and with the Naval Force of Pennsylvania from 26 April 1916 – April 1917.